abcdesktopio/docs/opsdocs/docs/common/firefox-extension.md

 ## Use fully qualified domain name filter

-Firefox clipboard extension runs **ONLY if the hostname contains `desktop` string**.
+The Firefox clipboard extension is active **only when the URL hostname contains the string `desktop`**.

-The URL must matches `*://*desktop*/*"` to run the clipboard extension.
+The URL must match `*://*desktop*/*"` to activate the clipboard extension.

-* `https://demo.abcdesktop.io` matches, the firefox clipboard extension is running.
+* `https://demo.abcdesktop.io` matches; the Firefox clipboard extension is active.
-* `https://desktop.domain.io` matches, the firefox clipboard extension is running.
+* `https://desktop.domain.io` matches; the Firefox clipboard extension is active.
-* `https://abcdesktop.mydomain.local` matches, the firefox clipboard extension is running.
+* `https://abcdesktop.mydomain.local` matches; the Firefox clipboard extension is active.
-* `https://demo.domain.com` does not match, the firefox clipboard extension is not running.
+* `https://demo.domain.com` does not match; the Firefox clipboard extension is not active.

-## Run firefox clipboard extension for abcdesktop
+## Run the Firefox clipboard extension for abcdesktop

-> Firefox clipboard extension syncs **only text data**, binary data like images are not yet supported.
+> The Firefox clipboard extension syncs **only text data**; binary data such as images is not yet supported.

-* Firefox clipboard extension syncs your clipboard data selected from your abcdesktop desktop to your local desktop environment.
+* The Firefox clipboard extension syncs clipboard data selected within your abcdesktop desktop session to your local desktop environment.

-* Firefox clipboard extension syncs your local desktop environment clipboard to your abcdesktop desktop clipboard.
+* The Firefox clipboard extension syncs your local desktop environment clipboard to your abcdesktop desktop clipboard.